turingschool/front-end-curriculum/lessons/unit-testing-react.md

 It's a functional, stateless component.
 Right now, we're not using a number of the properties we're passing.
 Don't worry, we will.

-In `Grocery.test.js`, we'll start with a simple test to see if the `name` property is properly rendered in the component.
+In `Grocery.test.js`, we'll start with a simple test to see if the `name` property is properly rendered in the component when passed in as a prop.

 ```js
 import React from 'react';